Country Guide - VAT in Bulgaria

 Taxability Rules for ESS:

-Taxability rules for ESS on the EU level, including Bulgaria, reduced administrative burdens and compliance costs for all involved parties and increased tax transparency.
+Taxability rules for ESS on the EU level, including those in Bulgaria, reduce administrative burdens and compliance costs for all parties involved, thereby increasing tax transparency.

-The general place of supply rules applies when the buyer is another business, such as in B2B ESS transactions.
-Rules for B2C ESS transactions state that suppliers from another EU Member State should follow the EU-wide VAT rules, meaning that they need to apply the VAT rate of the country where the consumer resides.
+The general place of supply rules apply when the buyer is another business, such as in B2B ESS transactions.
+Rules for B2C ESS transactions stipulate that suppliers from another EU Member State must adhere to the EU-wide VAT rules, which require them to apply the VAT rate of the country where the consumer resides.
 If the supplier is a non-EU business, it should follow the EU place of supply rules without leveraging the EUR 10,000 threshold.

-The EUR 10,000 threshold plays an essential role in VAT rules for distance sales of goods and B2C ESS.
-Depending on whether the annual turnover exceeds the threshold, suppliers can apply the VAT rules of their home country if the turnover is lower than the threshold, or they must apply the VAT rate of the county where the customer receiving the services is located, e.g., VAT rate Bulgaria, if the turnover is higher than the threshold.
+The EUR 10,000 threshold plays a crucial role in VAT rules for the distance sales of goods and B2C ESS.
+Depending on whether the annual turnover exceeds the threshold, suppliers can apply the VAT rules of their home country if the turnover is lower than the threshold, or they must apply the VAT rate of the country where the customer receiving the services is located, e.g., VAT rate Bulgaria, if the turnover is higher than the threshold.

 How much is VAT in Bulgaria on ESS?